What is differential geometry: curves and surfaces: Total curvature

 \end{thm}

+Several proofs of this theorem are collected by Serge Tabachnikov~\cite{tabachnikov}.
 The 2-dimensional case of this theorem was proved by Istv\'{a}n F\'{a}ry \cite{fary1950}.
 It was generalized by Don Chakerian \cite{chakerian1962} to higher dimensions.
-This theorem has many very interesting and very different proofs; a number of them are collected by Serge Tabachnikov~\cite{tabachnikov}.
-The following exercise will guide you thru another proof by Don Chakerian \cite{chakerian1964}:
+The following exercise guides you thru another proof by him \cite{chakerian1964}.
+Yet another proof is given in Section~\ref{sec:DNA-poly}.

 \begin{thm}{Exercise} Let $\gamma\:[0,\ell]\to\mathbb{R}^3$ be a smooth unit-speed closed curve that lies in the unit ball; that is, $|\gamma|\le 1$.

 \begin{subthm}{ex:DNA:c''c>=k} Show that